Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Powell’s only contribution was to nod, underlining the lieutenant’s words just by being there and not adding to them.

 "Good.
 Master Sergeant Coombes, you and I will get a start on our planning.
 Walsh, Hoeff, Daar?
 Continue training with the HEAT until further notice.
-If there’s nothing else…dismissed."
+If there’s nothing else... dismissed."

 ___